thovel/spore/README.md

 Spore-disperse rehashes the original spores it receives, based on the definitions passed in on the command line.
-The result is a new set of spores which more closely fits a specific use case.
+The result is a new set of spores which more closely fits a specific use case, or a more specific file depending on the desired output.

 The point of dispersing is to allow a common and large directory of user information, e.g. for a whole company or organization, while at the same time providing spore information for different subsets of users different access levels in different systems.

-The "root" spore would be the maintained user directory, and for each substantial subset of systems that users need access to, the directory would be dispersed into smaller spores, with different and perhaps overlapping subsets of the full user directory.
+The "master" spore would be the maintained user directory, and for each substantial subset of systems that users need access to, the directory would be dispersed into smaller spores, with different and perhaps overlapping subsets of the full user directory.
 Users with administrative rights in one spore might have little or no rights in a different spore.

+`spore-disperse` can also be used to create GPG keyring of the users with specific roles; this is done by specifying "keyrings:" in front of the output directory, as follows:

+    keyrings:/var/lib/production-keyrings/

+The directory will be created, and keyrings will appear there based on the authorizations.

 `spore-download-and-apply`